-Here at SKAPYA we strive to make kit as good as it can be.
-We are lucky enough to have access to some of the most pioneering travellers and outdoor professionals around today.
-We often ask these folk to test kit to breaking point…. which hasn’t happened yet…… two jackets have been stolen and gone to good homes in remote parts of Mongolia and the Philippines….
+I’ve asked these folk to test the jackets to breaking point…. which hasn’t happened yet…… although two jackets have been stolen and gone to good homes in remote parts of Mongolia and the Philippines….

 Jonathan Young, Documentary Cameraman